Nested resources

 end

-At the top of this feature, you use a new RSpec method called let
+At the top of this feature, you use a new RSpec method called let.
+In fact,

 you use it twice.
 It defines a new method with the same name as the symbol passed